 Stourm, Valeria, Eric T. Bradlow, and Peter S. Fader (2015 ), “Stockpiling Points in Linear Loyalty Programs," Journal of Marketing Research, 52 (2 ), 253 -267 .

-- This paper won the 2016 Donald R. Lehmann Award for the best dissertation based paper published in the past two years in Journal of Marketing Research.
+- Winner of the 2016 Donald R. Lehmann Award for the best dissertation based paper published in the past two years in Journal of Marketing Research.

-- This paper was named Finalist for the 2016 Paul E. Green Award for the best article in the Journal of Marketing Research that demonstrates the greatest potential to contribute significantly to the practice of marketing research.
+- Finalist for the 2016 Paul E. Green Award for the best article in the Journal of Marketing Research that demonstrates the greatest potential to contribute significantly to the practice of marketing research.

-- This paper is currently Finalist for the 2020 Weitz-Winer-O'Dell Award for the article in the Journal of Marketing Research that has made the most significant long-term contribution to marketing theory, methodology, and/or practice.
+- Finalist for the 2020 Weitz-Winer-O'Dell Award for the article in the Journal of Marketing Research that has made the most significant long-term contribution to marketing theory, methodology, and/or practice.

 Below you can access: